 The next year, George transferred to Avon Old Farms School, an all-boys boarding school near Hartford.
 Both father and son welcomed the school's smaller class sizes and increased adult interaction.

 One day another Avon student approached him.
 "Hey, I noticed that you have a stutter," the boy said.
 "I have one too."

 Says George, "I was like, 'Dude, that's sick!
 There's somebody else.'
 I had never met anyone who had one until I met this guy.
 I didn't think anything of it at the time.
 He's my friend.
 He has one.
 I have one.
 Who cares?
 And now, in hindsight, getting a chance to meet him and become friends slowly helped me, and I didn't even know it."

 Over his junior and senior years Spring grew 12 inches and added nearly 100 pounds.
 By the time he enrolled at UConn, Springer could throw 95 mph from the outfield, run a 6.6 60 and mash home runs to all fields.
 (Tom Verducci - Sports Illustrated - 8/07/2017)

-In 2008, the Twins chose Springer in the 48th round, out of Avon Old Farms High School.
+In 2008, the Twins chose Springer in the 48th round, out of Avon Old Farms High School in Avon, CT.
 But he didn't sign.
-Springer got a baseball scholarship to University of Connecticut which he honored instead of turning pro.
+Springer got a baseball scholarship to University of Connecticut, which he honored instead of turning pro.